ugurcan377/papers/README.md

 2. Paralel Programming with Functional Programming Languages (Turkish) as my license thesis

-Please notice that they are my first attempts to write a paper.
-There might be some mistakes and missing parts.
+Please notice that these are my first attempts to write a paper.
+There might be some mistakes or missing parts.
 All feedback is welcome, peer review rocks :)